nossas/bonde-server/README.md

 rake db:create
 rails s
 ```
-And the server is fired up
+And the server is on fire :fire:

 # Tests
 ```